Growth rates of permutation classes: categorization up to the uncountability threshold: Monotone Intervals and Inversion Graphs

 \section{Monotone Intervals and Inversion Graphs}

-An \emph{interval} in the permutation $\pi$ is a set of contiguous indices $I=[a,b]$ such that the set of values $\pi(I)=\{\pi(i) : i\in I\}$ is also contiguous, and an interval is \emph{nontrivial} if it contains at least $2$ and fewer than all the entries of $\pi$.
+An \emph{interval} in the permutation $\pi$ is a set of contiguous indices $I=[a,b]$ such that the set of values $\pi(I)=\{\pi(i) : i\in I\}$ is also contiguous, and an interval is \emph{nontrivial} if it contains more than one but fewer than all of the entries of $\pi$.
 The \emph{substitution decomposition} describes how a permutation is built up from a \emph{simple permutation} (one with no nontrivial intervals) via repeated inflations by intervals.
-(Given a permutation $\sigma$ of length $m$ and nonempty permutations $\alpha_1,\dots,\alpha_m$, the \emph{inflation} of $\sigma$ by $\alpha_1,\dots,\alpha_m$ --- denoted $\sigma[\alpha_1,\dots,\alpha_m]$ --- is the permutation obtained by replacing each entry $\sigma(i)$ by an interval that is order isomorphic to $\alpha_i$.)
+(Given a permutation $\sigma$ of length $m$ and nonempty permutations $\alpha_1,\dots,\alpha_m$, the \emph{inflation} of $\sigma$ by $\alpha_1,\dots,\alpha_m$---denoted $\sigma[\alpha_1,\dots,\alpha_m]$---is the permutation of length $|\alpha_1|+\cdots+|\alpha_m|$ obtained by replacing each entry $\sigma(i)$ by an interval that is order isomorphic to $\alpha_i$ in such a way that the intervals themselves are order isomorphic to $\sigma$.)

 For the results we establish, a different and in some sense weaker decomposition is required.
 A \emph{monotone interval} in a permutation is an interval whose entries are monotone (increasing or decreasing).
-Given a permutation $\pi$, we define the \emph{monotone quotient} of $\pi$ to be the shortest permutation $\sigma$ such that $\pi$ is an inflation of $\sigma$ by monotone permutations.
+Given a permutation $\pi$, we define the \emph{monotone quotient} of $\pi$ to be the shortest permutation $\mu$ such that $\pi$ is an inflation of $\mu$ by monotone permutations.
 Alternatively, the monotone quotient of $\pi$ can be found by contracting all maximal length monotone intervals to single entries.
 For example, the monotone quotient of $345216789$ is $213$, because $345216789 = 213[123,21,1234]$.
 This construction is unique because if two monotone intervals intersect then their union must itself be monotone.
 Note that the monotone quotient of a sum indecomposable permutation is itself sum indecomposable and that monotone quotients may have nontrivial monotone intervals themselves (unlike the case with the usual substitution decomposition).

 Given a permutation $\pi$ and an entry $x$ of $\pi$, we denote by $\pi-x$ the permutation that is order isomorphic to $\pi$ with $x$ removed, and we call $\pi-x$ a \emph{child} of $\pi$.
 For example, the set of children of $2314$ is